Getting Started with 3D Printing

 What is Fiberon™?

-Fiberon™ is our new product family of engineering fiber reinforced 3D printing materials.
-This means we offer carbon fiber and glass fiber reinforced, strong filament.
+Fiberon™ is our new product family of engineering fiber-reinforced 3D printing materials.
+We offer strong filaments reinforced with carbon fiber and glass fiber.

-Currently every Fiberon™ material option can print without the need of an enclosure, something that is not common with high temp resistant nylons.
-The only current exception to that is our PETG-ESD which is not abrasive.
+Currently, every Fiberon™ material option can print without the need for an enclosure, which is uncommon for high-temperature resistant nylons.
+The only current exception is our PETG-ESD, which is not abrasive.

-That said - every Fiberon™ material is reinforced with something that is abrasive - so it is required that you only print Fiberon materials with an abrasive resistant nozzle.
+However, every other Fiberon™ material is reinforced with abrasive components, so it is essential to print Fiberon materials only with an abrasion-resistant nozzle.

-Please note that the number after the CF or GF on Fiberon™ materials is the content by weight.
-For example, PPS-CF10 is 10% carbon fiber by weight.
+Please note that the number after CF or GF in Fiberon™ material names indicates the content by weight.
+For example, PPS-CF10 contains 10% carbon fiber by weight.

-Fiberon™ materials will give you great performance with the best printability and cost to performance ratio on the market.
+Fiberon™ materials offer excellent performance with the best printability and cost-to-performance ratio on the market

 Ultra Performance vs High Performance vs General Engineering Fiberon™ Materials.